boslab/sourstuff-class/readme.md

 - attacking competitors or removing parasites,
 - sexually reproducing to continue the line.

-Mushrooms are where my personal interest lies.
+Mushrooms are my personal interest.
 Some species make powerful compounds that help your immune system learn new ways to fight disease.
 Every drug, natural or manmade, is a chemical compound;
 there are different kinds of drugs such as alkaloids, steroids, hormones, etc.